yyjhao/docSum/report/report.md

     1. If $R$ matches the word limit, terminate the loop
 1. Output sentences in $R$ according to their original order in the article

+The output is the generated summary.

 # Experiment Setup

-We test our algorithm on 178 papers in Scholarly Paper Recommendation Dataset _(sugiyama2013exploiting)_.
+We test our algorithm on 178 papers in Scholarly Paper Recommendation Dataset _(@sugiyama2013exploiting)_.
 The abstracts are used as model summaries and the contents are used as input articles.
-We then use ROUGE _(lin2004rouge)_ to evaluate the quality of the generated summaries.
+We then use ROUGE _(@lin2004rouge)_ to evaluate the quality of the generated summaries.
 We use the R-score of ROGUE since the model summaries do not have a word limit.

 We setup our algorithm such that the word limit is 200 and $m = 20$.